Kaihanga/magnetox-faq/peopoly-magnetox-faq/index.md

 {% raw %}
 # Peopoly Magneto X Frequently Asked Questions

-###### Last Updated: 12/22/24
+###### Last Updated: 12/23/24

 # Notes
-- All answers pertain to printer shipping version of 10/1/24 or later unless otherwise specified.
+- All answers pertain to printer shipping version of 10/1/24 and firmware v1.1.4 or later unless otherwise specified.
 - Where authors are provided it only reflects who wrote the FAQ as all answers have many community contributions, with references provided when possible.
 - All outbound links, such as to Amazon, are unaffiliated.